cfpb/salesforce-docs/_pages/Record-Level-Sharing.md

 1. **Object Level Access** – Object level access controls the access various Salesforce standard and custom objects such as Account, Contact, Opportunity, or custom objects you create.
 Object level access defines if a user has access to Read, Create, Update, or delete records within that object.
 Additionally object level access also controls which fields users are allowed to view or update on those objects.
 All object level access within Salesforce is controlled by Profiles and Permission Sets.

 1. **Record Level Access** – Once a user has access to a specific object, users can then be limited to view or edit only specific records within that object.
 This is what we refer to as "Record Level" sharing within Salesforce.
-Sharing of records is controlled by Salesforce Organization-wide defaults, Criteria Based Sharing, Roles, and manual sharing.
+Sharing of records is controlled by Salesforce Organization-wide defaults, Criteria Based Sharing, Roles, manual sharing, and Apex Sharing.

 1. **System & Application Level Access** – System and application level access is access users are granted to perform specific actions across the Salesforce application.
 There are many different actions a user can perform that can be controlled such as user creation, ability to export data, ability to modify setup objects, etc. These permissions are controlled by Profiles and Permission Sets.